jamesharrop/linear-algebra/README.md

 # linear-algebra
-A matrix struct data type to simplify linear algebra using the Accelerate framework and higher order function.
+A matrix struct data type to simplify linear algebra using the Accelerate framework and higher order functions.
 Operator overloading is used to make the matrix calculations more readable.

 ## Example usage